About

 Tobo the Mysterious Basement Cat

-We're having a great 2023 season with a huge amount of enthusiasm for learning!
+We're having a great 2023 season with an abundance of enthusiasm for learning!

-Classes have been mostly full with students from around the world, including Canada, New Zealand, Mexico, Israel, Switzerland, Korea and around the United States.
+Classes have been filled with students from around the world, including Canada, New Zealand, Mexico, Israel, Switzerland, Korea and around the United States.

-The Spring Rehairing & Maintenance class gets the award for "Most Dedicated and Intellectual" group.
+The Spring Rehairing & Maintenance class gets the award for "Most Dedicated and Bonded" group.

 The Basic Bow Repair class gets the award for "Most Inquisitive" group.